SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Appendix

 \section{Appendix}

-\subsection{SimulRAG Algorithm}
+\subsection{SimulRAG algorithm}

 The SimulRAG algorithm is shown in Algorithm~\ref{alg:simulrag_framework}.
-The key functions used in the algorithm are defined as follows: \begin{itemize} \item $I(S, q, h)$: Simulator retrieval interface that extracts parameters from question $q$ using handbook $h$, executes simulator $S$, and converts outputs to textual context $d$. \item $\text{LLM}(q)$: Generates diverse initial answer given question $q$. \item $\text{Decompose}(a_j)$: Decomposes answer $a_j$ into atomic claims following factual statement extraction principles. \item $\text{Merge}(\cdot)$: Merges and deduplicates claim sets from multiple answers using semantic equivalence detection. \item $\text{UE}(c_i, \mathcal{A}, \mathcal{C})$: Uncertainty estimation that computes confidence score for claim $c_i$ using entailment graph centrality. \item $\text{bound}(c_i, h)$: Boundary assessment function that determines whether claim $c_i$ is verifiable by simulator using handbook $h$. \item $\text{VerifyAndUpdate}(c_i, d)$: Verifies claim $c_i$ against simulation context $d$ and updates if contradictory or aligns if consistent. \item $\text{GenerateCoherentAnswer}(q, \mathcal{C}_{\text{final}})$: Synthesizes final answer from high-confidence claims in response to question $q$. \end{itemize}
+The key functions used in the algorithm are defined as follows: \begin{itemize} \item $I(S, q, h)$: Simulator retrieval interface that extracts parameters from question $q$ using handbook $h$, executes simulator $S$, and converts outputs to textual context $d$. \item $\text{LLM}(q)$: Generates a diverse initial answer for question $q$. \item $\text{Decompose}(a_j)$: Decomposes answer $a_j$ into atomic claims following factual statement extraction principles. \item $\text{Merge}(\cdot)$: Merges and deduplicates claim sets from multiple answers using semantic equivalence detection. \item $\text{UE}(c_i, \mathcal{A}, \mathcal{C})$: Uncertainty estimation that computes confidence score for claim $c_i$ using entailment graph centrality. \item $\text{bound}(c_i, h)$: Boundary assessment function that determines whether claim $c_i$ is verifiable by simulator using handbook $h$. \item $\text{VerifyAndUpdate}(c_i, d)$: Verifies claim $c_i$ against simulation context $d$, retaining it if aligned and updating it if contradicted. \item $\text{GenerateCoherentAnswer}(q, \mathcal{C}_{\text{final}})$: Synthesizes final answer from high-confidence claims in response to question $q$. \end{itemize}